userguide-galaxea/Product_User_Guide/docs/Guide/A1/Software_Guide.md

 detailed operation instructions can be found in the `signal_arm` documentation.
 This project encompasses several primary functions:

-1. **End-Effector movement**: Enables users to control the position and orientation of the robotic arm's end-effector by publishing target pose messages, suitable for applications requiring precise positioning.
+1. **End-Effector Pose Movement**: Enables users to control the position and orientation of the robotic arm's end-effector by publishing target pose messages, suitable for applications requiring precise positioning.

-2. **End-Effector Trajectory movement**: Achieves movement of the robotic arm's end-effector along a specified trajectory by publishing a series of pose messages, ideal for complex path planning and execution.
+2. **End-Effector Trajectory Movement**: Achieves movement of the robotic arm's end-effector along a specified trajectory by publishing a series of pose messages, ideal for complex path planning and execution.

-3. **Joint movement**: Offers a joint-level control interface where users can set the target positions for each individual joint, facilitating coordinated whole-arm movements.
+3. **Joint Angle Movement**: Offers a joint-level control interface where users can set the target positions for each individual joint, facilitating coordinated whole-arm movements.

-### End-Effector movement
+### End-Effector Pose Movement
-1. First, initiate the end-effector movement script, which will launch an rviz visualization for A1, with the default joint positions at zero.
+1. First, initiate the end-effector pose movement script, which will launch an RViz visualization for A1, with the default joint positions at zero.
 ```shell
 cd release/install
 source setup.bash